Is Surfshark Good for Torrenting in 2023?

 Does Surfshark Limit Your Data?

 No, Surfshark offers unlimited data with all its plans.
 You don’t need to keep an eye on bandwidth caps between downloads.
+As a Surfshark user, you get unlimited bandwidth, speed, or data.

 What Happens If You Torrent on Surfshark’s Non-P2P Servers?